Sacred Defenders of the Universe | TELUS Spark Digital Immersion Gallery

 Strengths: Spontaneous and resilient.
 An empath that leads through emotion.

-Gifts: Communicates with fire energy through sparks and smoke, and extreme energy sources like the sun and other star energies.
+Gifts: Communicates with fire energy through sparks and smoke.
+Connects with powerful energy sources like the sun.

-Creation Story: Born from the lightning that strikes from the Thunderbird’s eyes and beak, which starts the fire in the nurse log where Terra is later born, many moons later.
+Creation Story: Born from the lightning that strikes from the Thunderbird’s eyes and beak, igniting the fire in the nurse log where Terra is later born, many moons after.

-Science Connection: Fire can create life when respected, but can destroy when not.
+Science Connection: Fire creates life when respected but destroys when it’s not.
 Balance is important with the fire triangle, a lesson Embers is still learning.

 Terra